Home Academics Undergraduate Majors

 Art

-Whether your interest lies in 2D or 3D fine art, or digital art and graphic design, you’ll be prepared for a future in the creative arts.
+Whether your interest lies in 2D and 3D fine art, or digital art and graphic design, you’ll be prepared for a future in the creative arts.

 • Sculpture